Coach Doug Bruno

 Following the 2004-05 Conference USA Championship, Bruno was named C-USA Coach of the Year.
 He selected as Conference USA’s Coach of the Decade by a vote of the league’s 14 head coaches.
 He was named the WBCA Region 4 Coach of the Year in 2003-04 and 2004-05, placing him with seven other coaches on the national coach of the year ballot.
 Bruno was named the Great Midwest Conference Coach of the Year in 1994-95 and was honored as the Illinois Basketball Coaches Association’s Coach of the Year on 18 occasions.

 Coach Bruno has been inducted into the DePaul Athletics Hall of Fame, the Chicagoland Sports Hall of Fame and the Illinois Basketball Coaches Hall of Fame.
+He was inducted into the National Italian-American Sports Hall of Fame on Nov.
+18, 2017.
 Bruno as also awarded the Leonardo Da Vinci Outstanding Achievement in Education Award by the Sons of Italy

 Prior to returning to DePaul in 1988, Bruno spent eight seasons as the associate men’s head coach at Loyola-Chicago under Gene Sullivan.
 During his stay, the Ramblers won 138 games and posted 17 or more wins in four campaigns, including a pair of 20-win seasons.
 His tenure at Loyola was highlighted by the 1984-85 squad that went 27-6 and reached the Sweet 16 of the NCAA Tournament before bowing to eventual national runner-up Georgetown.
 The Ramblers also captured three Midwestern Collegiate Conference titles during his time at the Chicago school.